Commands

 /** @var ApplicationInterface $application */

-attribute.
-Commands are processed in the order they are added.
-A later Command with the same name will overwrite an earlier one.
+Commands are processed in the order they are added, and if two commands share the same name, the later one will overwrite the earlier.

 will be thrown.